BAMGames/europa-universalis-rules/doc/plan_TODO.md

 if this fails (but this is not failproof : consider cat * > result as a rule).
 The best would be the full trace action outlined above.

-# Do --how and --why actions
+# Do --why actions

-These actions generate a graph explaining what is produced from one file and what is necessary to build a file.
+These actions generate a graph explaining what is produced from one file.

 # Introduce variables

 Like modes, variables modify the actions, but opposite to them, not the plan.
 Dependency on .tmp/vars should suffice.

-# Introduce smart targets

-See inside man pages.
-Smart targets can add files, remove files, add mode, set hardrule.

-# Introduce sweeping

-Remove all generated files no more generable.

 # Introduce timings

 Produce timing stats on demand.
 For example, --global-time reports how much time was expanded rebuilding the targets.

+# Introduce silent mode

+Make a silent mode, outputting less things.
+Reintroduce --no-color ?